March 25, 2021

-1. Radiation Treatment For Prostate Cancer
+1. Radiation Treatment

 The strategic use of ionizing radiation or photons to kill cancer cells is known as radiation therapy.
-It acts by damaging the DNA of the cancer cells (the genetic blueprint of the cancer cell).
+It acts by damaging the DNA of the cancerous cells (the genetic blueprint of the cancer cell).
 The cells that are targeted die without growing or multiplying.
 Radiation can be transmitted, in many ways, including brachytherapy (in which seeds are implanted in the patient's body) or via external beam radiation that projects the energy through the skin.

 Radiation treatment for prostate cancer can best be delivered by experienced radiation oncologists working in high-volume centers of excellence.
 Our oncology specialists at ACTC have notable experience and expertise in this field.

 Usually, early-stage Prostate cancer that has not spread to distant sites such as bones and lymph nodes is treated with surgery.
 The goal of surgery in this scenario is to remove the cancer-affected part of the body.
-The most common operation for prostate cancer is a radical prostatectomy, which involves removing the entire prostate gland.
+The most common operation for this disease is a radical prostatectomy, which involves removing the entire prostate gland.
 Surgery may also be required for the treatment of aggressive or metastatic prostate cancer as part of a multimodal approach.

 In some cases, a patient may require more than one surgical procedure.
 Your doctor will help you choose the best form of prostate cancer surgery for your condition.

-3. Hormone Therapy For Prostate Cancer
+3. Hormone Therapy

 Androgen suppression therapy is another name for hormone therapy.
 Androgens or male hormones promote the growth of prostate cancer cells.
 The goal then is to lower or halt the production of male hormones, known as androgens, from fuelling the growth of prostate cancer cells in the body.
 Testosterone and dihydrotestosterone are the two most important androgens in the body (DHT).
 The testicles produce the majority of androgens, but the adrenal glands (glands located above the kidneys) and prostate cancer can also produce a significant amount of these hormones.